Maybe you’ve been searching for a PC party game like Jackbox or just a new game to play with friends online.

-The game does most of the heavy lifting in regards to setting up jokes, allowing you to come in with a clever punchline that leaves everyone in stitches.
+The game does most of the heavy lifting in regard to setting up jokes, allowing you to come in with a clever punchline that leaves everyone in stitches.

 Use Your Words supports 3-6 players locally using a PC or console to run the game, with the option to let up to 1,000 players spectate and vote for their favorite answers.

-Platforms: Windows, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch, Linux, Mac
+Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch, Mac, Linux

-Next up, we’re recommending the frantic co-op cooking game Overcooked 2, in which you and your friends try to prepare and cook food orders in the weirdest kitchen setups ever conceived.
+Next up, we recommend the frantic co-op cooking game Overcooked 2, in which you and your friends try to prepare food orders in the weirdest kitchen setups.

-Each level is filled with various stations assigned certain tasks like chopping, frying, boiling, and plating, along with unique hazards and obstacles that can throw your team for a loop.
+Each level is filled with stations for different tasks like chopping, frying, boiling, and plating, along with unique hazards and obstacles that can throw you for a loop.

-In the sequel, players are given a new ability that lets them fling ingredients at their fellow chefs from a far away; this can either work to your team’s benefit or make things even worse.
+In the sequel, players have a new ability that lets them fling ingredients at their fellow chefs from afar; this can either work to your team’s benefit or make things even worse.